JonahFintzDev/youtube-tv-client/README.md

 # YouTube Client (TV Interface)

+> **Note**
+>
-**This client is a fork with added support for controller input, making it ideal for use on devices like the ROG Ally and other setups where navigation with a game controller is preferred.**
+> This client is a fork with added support for controller input, making it ideal for use on devices like the ROG Ally and other setups where navigation with a game controller is preferred.

 A simple electron app that gives access to the YouTube TV interface similar to the AndroidTV App.